pmanzoni/mininet-in-a-container/README.md

 A Docker image for [Mininet](http://mininet.org/), based on this one: https://github.com/iwaseyusuke/docker-mininet.

-I created it for these two Lab. session in one of my courses:
+I use it for these two laboratory sessions of one of my courses:
 * [Lab 1 - Mininet - Introduction to Mininet](https://hackmd.io/@rse2021/lab1)
 * [Lab 2 - Mininet - SDN with Mininet](https://hackmd.io/@rse2021/lab2)

-It basically adds this elements:
+It basically adds these elements:
 * wireshark-qt
 * wget
 * python-tk (for miniedit.py)